YARC-Official/docs/songs/Setlist.md

 # 📥 DLC
 These are songs which we're making available separately from the main setlist.
 Maybe we want to spotlight a particular artist without overrepresenting their work; maybe we wish to cover some music that doesn't lend itself to full-band play.
-Whatever the reason, DLC is what we'll be calling it.
+Whatever the reason, DLC is what we're calling it.

 ## 1️⃣ Assorted Pack 1
 Join us for our first pack of DLC with a collection of friendly rock songs for the whole party, featuring Troubled Minds, Fisher Wagg, and Walter Ralts!